Skip to main content

 Upload your file

 Drag and drop or click to browse.
-Xobito checks the file size — if over 50 KB you’ll see an error before any rows are processed.
+Xobito checks the file size — if over 50 MB you’ll see an error before any rows are processed.

 6